 Supplementing cows with copper because our soils are soils are depleted

 Dairy farmers can probably teach us more than a few things about this problem.
 We have addressed our copper depleted soils on the Copper Electron Thesis page.
 We have visited company websites that sell copper supplements to rancher.
 Copper is needed for proper flow of electrons through the electron transport chain to ATP.
 Remember that these cows go through a spat of eating less so there is less propionate to make glucose.
 Anaerobic glycolysis is not a favorable option.
 Their mitochondria may be generating more superoxide than usual.
 Cow’s need Cu/Zn and Mn SOD to clean up the mess.

 A milk cow supplement containing copper and niacin?

 What are your thoughts on rumen protected copper?
-Would you be interested in supplementing your cows with remen protected copper and niacin?
-Among many other things, copper is needed for proper flow of electron
+Would you be interested in supplementing your cows with rumen protected copper and niacin?
+Among many other things, copper is needed for proper flow of electrons.

 - Nassir F, Ibdah JA.
 (2016) Sirtuins and nonalcoholic fatty liver disease.
 World J Gastroenterol.
 2016 Dec 14;22(46):10084-10092 PMC free article